 Licensing Board/Commission: South Carolina Department of Labor, Licensing, and Regulation – South Carolina Real Estate Commission

 South Carolina Real Estate Education Requirements:

-South Carolina real estate salesperson license: 90 hours (60-hour unit I sales course and 30-hour unit II advanced real estate principles course) Note: Those with a law degree or a four-year baccalaureate degree from a higher education institution with a major in real estate do not have to take these prelicense courses.
+- South Carolina real estate salesperson license: 90 hours of pre-licensing education (60-hour unit I sales course and 30-hour unit II advanced real estate principles course) Note: Those with a law degree or a four-year baccalaureate degree from a higher education institution with a major in real estate do not have to take these prelicense courses.

 South Carolina State Reciprocity:

 Real estate commissions and boards across the country are adopting policies for a real estate agent in one state to more easily become licensed in another state.